 If you find yourself a timeshare owner and beyond your rescission period, your termination options are considerably more limited.
-They include attempting to re-market your interest, attempting to directly negotiate a termination with your developer, looking for a third party such as an “exit company”, or preferably a law firm with considerable experience in dealing with the timeshare industry.
+They include attempting to re-market your interest, attempting to directly negotiate a termination with your developer, looking for a third party such as an “exit company”, should search out a timeshare attorney with considerable experience in dealing with these types of termination issues.

-Although my opinion is arguably biased, it seems the best argument for whom to hire, is to recognize that since you are attempting to extricate yourself from a legally binding written contract, it makes far more sense to hire a licensed experienced law firm skilled in contractual issues, than an unlicensed uncredentialed exit company.
-Furthermore, an experienced lawyer can significantly limit or eliminate debt collection calls and communications, as well as oversee proper accurate credit reporting, services not offered by exit companies.
+Although our opinion is arguably biased, it seems the best argument for whom to hire, is to recognize that since you are attempting to extricate yourself from a legally binding written contract, it makes far more sense to hire a licensed experienced law firm skilled in timeshare contractual issues, than an unlicensed un-credentialed exit company.
+Furthermore, an experienced timeshare lawyer can significantly limit or eliminate debt collection calls and communications, as well as oversee proper accurate credit reporting, services not offered by exit companies.

 This article is for information purposes only and is not intended as legal advice.
 Always consult an attorney familiar with timeshare law for specific legal advice.

 Led by Timeshare Attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of combined experience.
 The Finn Law Group is a consumer protection firm specializing in timeshare-related issues.
 If you feel you need the advice of an attorney, we offer a free consultation in our office, over the phone, or by video.